c3lang/c3-web/docs/language-fundamentals/naming.md

 C3 introduces fairly rigid naming rules to reduce ambiguity and make the language easy to parse for tools.

 As a basic rule, all identifiers are limited to a-z, A-Z, 0-9 and `_`.
 The initial character can not be a number.
-Furthermore, all identifiers are limited to 31 character.
+Furthermore, all identifiers are limited to 127 characters.

+Module sub-paths are limited to 31 characters, and a full module path must be 63 characters or less.

 ### Structs, unions, enums, typedefs and aliases

-All user defined types must start with A-Z after any optional initial `_` and include at least 1 lower case letter. `Bar`, `_T_i12` and `TTi` are all valid names. `_1`, `bAR` and `BAR` are not.
-For C-compatibility it's possible to alias the type to a external name using the attribute "cname".
+All user-defined types must start with A-Z after any optional initial `_` and include at least 1 lower case letter. `Bar`, `_T_i12` and `TTi` are all valid names. `_1`, `bAR` and `BAR` are not.
+For C-compatibility it's possible to alias the type to an external name using the attribute "cname".

 ```c3
 struct Foo @cname("foo")